Last update: 31 December, 2020

 Please consult our page dedicated page for Brussels tourism sector partners and stakeholders.

-We remind you that these measures are applicable from 2 November up to and including 13 December 2020.
+We remind you that these measures are applicable from 2 November and are being regularly updated.
 For more information, please consult the SPF (Federal Public Services) COVID-19 website.